cristian-sbardelotto/cristian-os/README.md

 [README PT-BR](./README-pt.md)

 This project simulates a Operational System based on Windows.
 The application tells a little more about me, my hobbies and my life.
-It also integrates with [Spotify Web Api](https://developer.spotify.com/documentation/web-api) to get your top-5 most listened tracks, and also uses [Github API](https://docs.github.com/en/rest) to show the recent repositories that I'm working on.
+It also integrates with [Github API](https://docs.github.com/en/rest) to show the recent repositories that I'm working on.

 You can know something about me, and have a little fun browsing by the application!